 Copying the color of nature can be difficult but with the right paint colors and the perfect combination, you can make this possible.
 Here are some colors and their respective paints you can consider for this forest color palette.

-Mineral Paint Colors
+Mineral Inspired Colors

 With this choice though, make sure that your decor and furniture appear brighter and stand out better.
 Here are some of the mineral paint colors you can explore and take into account.

-An open floor plan usually comes with enough space to look bright and so a little darkness from the mineral colors won’t be a bad thing.
 If you feel like you want one area darker or brighter than the other.
 You can just use light fixtures to help you create the right ambiance, including task lighting, accent lighting, floor lamps, and ceiling lights.

 • Monochromatic Color Scheme – Going from one color to another can be a very bold choice and so choosing only one is the easiest approach you can do.
 With a large space like an open floor plan though, it can get dull.